 Here we go again.

-They came to escape the very things, detention without due process, bias, a religious government that we protest today.
+They came to escape the very things detention without due process, bias, a religious government that we protest today, ever heard of high taxes.

-Um, and it's just a bunch of hasbins.
+And it's just a bunch of has-beins.

 It's the same usual suspects that have been marching in protests for the last 40 years, but now there's so few of them left that the biggest number they can put together is 200.

-From Topeka, Kansas State lawmakers missed a Friday deadline imposed by the Kansas Supreme Court to increase spending on public schools, but the legislature was working overnight to break the deadlock.
+From Topeka, Kansas state lawmakers missed a Friday deadline imposed by the Kansas Supreme Court to increase spending on public schools, but the legislature was working overnight to break the deadlock.

 I'm not sure where we go from here.